Lasata

-Lasata is an estate in East Hampton, New York that was the childhood summer home of the then future First Lady of the United States Jacqueline Kennedy Onassis until she was about 12.
+Lasata is an estate in East Hampton, New York, designed by New York architect Arthur C. Jackson, that was the childhood summer home of a future First Lady of the United States Jacqueline Kennedy Onassis until she was about 12.

 Description

 The two-story, gray-stucco mansion (also known as the George Schurman house) at 121 Further Lane was built in 1917 on 12 acre two blocks from the Atlantic Ocean and three blocks from the Maidstone Club.

 Included on the grounds was a stable for 8 acre, tack room, jumping ring and paddock, extensive vegetable gardens, a grape arbor and Maude Bouvier's "Italian garden," edged with boxwood and dotted with classical statues.

 History

 The house belonged to Jacqueline Kennedy Onassis's paternal grandparents John Vernou Bouvier Jr. (referred to as "the Major") and Maude Sergeant Bouvier.
 The Bouviers' first summer residence in East Hampton was a simple house called Wildmoor, on Apaquogue Road in Georgica, which the Major bought about 1910.
-In 1925 the Major's wife, Maude Sergeant (whose family line traces back to the Kent, England origins of East Hampton) bought the house.
+In 1925 the Major's wife, Maude Sergeant (whose family line traces back to the Kent, England, origins of East Hampton) bought the house.
 In 1926 the Bouviers joined the Maidstone Club.
-The Major was to formally buy the house from his wife in 1935 after inheriting money from his uncle Michel Charles "M. C." Bouvier.
+The Major bought the house from his wife in 1935 after inheriting money from his uncle Michel Charles "M. C." Bouvier.
 The Bouviers said "Lasata" was a Native American name for "place of peace."

 Jackie's father John Vernou Bouvier III married Janet Norton Lee at St. Philomena's Catholic Church (later called Most Holy Trinity Catholic Church) in East Hampton on July 7, 1928.
-They stayed at the Major's family compound and also rented nearby.
-Jackie was born on July 28, 1929 at Southampton Hospital in Southampton, New York.
+They stayed at Lasata and also rented nearby.
+Jackie was born on July 28, 1929, at Southampton Hospital in Southampton, New York.

-Her name was a cross between the paternal side (taken from the three generations of "Jacks") and the Lee side of her mother.
-The Lees had a house on Lily Pond Lane also in East Hampton village.
-Jackie's sister Caroline Lee Bouvier was also born at the Southampton Hospital on March 3, 1933 while the family was staying at Lasata.
-Lee Radziwill later owned a home nearby on East Dune Lane from about 1988 until 2002 with her late husband, film director Herb Ross.

-As the marriage of Jackie's parents broke apart in the 1930s (before a divorce became final in 1940), Jackie and Lee continued to spend their summers at the house.
-At the same time, the marriage of her maternal grandparents James Thomas Lee and Margaret A. Merritt also broke apart although they were not to formally separate.